Library Card Policy

 Tutoring Policy

 Tutoring is an activity that relates to the Cornwall Public Library’s role as an educational support center.
-Quiet/private space for tutoring activities is subject to availability.
-Tutors are asked to sign-in at the Reference Desk upon arrival to the tutoring session.
 Each tutor must complete a Tutor Permission Form that will be kept on file at the Library.
+Tutors must sign in at the Reference Desk upon arrival to the tutoring session

-1. Tutors must contact the Library to reserve use of the community room.
-There is no guarantee that this room will be available at the desired time due to its frequent use for programming and workshops.
+- Tutors must contact CPL to reserve the use of the community room or study room.
+There is no guarantee that either room will be available at the desired time.

-2. Children under 18 years of age who are tutored in the Library are the responsibility of the tutor while on Library property and until they are released to a parent or guardian or to someone providing authorized transportation.
+- Children under 18 years of age who are tutored in CPL are the tutor’s responsibility while on Library property and until they are released to a parent or guardian or someone providing authorized transportation.

-3. Those who tutor, and those who are being tutored, in the Cornwall Public Library are strongly encouraged to obtain a valid Library card to further enhance the tutoring experience.
-A library card will enable access to the supportive education materials, inter library loan service, and technology the library offers.
+- Those who tutor, and those who are being tutored in the Cornwall Public Library are strongly encouraged to obtain a valid Library card to further enhance the tutoring experience.
+A library card will enable access to the supportive education materials, interlibrary loan service, and technology CPL offers.

-4. All tutoring sessions held in the public area of the library are to be conducted with care and consideration of the other library members seated around them.
+- Tutoring sessions held in the public area of the library are to be conducted with care, and consideration of the other library members seated around them.
 Please keep conversation at a quiet and respectful level.

 Types of Public Libraries: A Comparison